 At one point during the presentation, the subject of technology came up and I took the opening.
 I couldn’t help it.
 I said something like …

 “Did you all notice what was happening this morning?
 Every single person came in, sat down, got their phone out, and started scrolling.
 No one looked up.
 No one spoke to each other.

-20 years ago, this couldn’t have happened.
+A generation ago, this couldn’t have happened.
 Unless you were really engrossed in a book or the newspaper, you wouldn’t have had anything to distract you.
 You would have had to look up and say hello to your neighbor.

 And that act of saying hello?
 That’s how connections are forged.
 That’s how empathy is cultivated.
 That’s what makes us human.
 And it is REALLY important that we not lose that.”

 Forgive me, but I’m not quite done ranting about this.